-Monika Strah is presently completing her last semester of the M.S. program in Biostatistics.
-She is looking forward to a second year as a TA for 431/432 and also working as a research assistant in the PQHS department.
-Monika's undergraduate degree is in Mathematics and she taught Mathematics at Kent State before coming to Case.
-Monika's research includes mathematical approaches to questions in population genetics and human evolution.
+Monika Strah is a Ph.D. student in Clinical Translational Science at CWRU and recently completed the Biostatistics M.S. program.
+She is looking forward to returning as a TA for PQHS 431/432 and also enjoyed TAing for PQHS 453 this summer.
+Monika's past research includes mathematical approaches to questions in population genetics and human evolution and is presently studying dietary factors associated with lung cancer risk and multiple sclerosis related fatigue management strategies.
 Monika enjoys reading, hiking and is a member of the National Ski Patrol.